Headwaters Campground at Flagg Ranch Overview

 Headwaters Camper Cabins are scattered throughout the campground and include double-double or double-single bunk-style beds.
 While the bunks are padded, bedding and pillows not included.
 Guests are encouraged to bring their own linens, however a limited quantity of sleeping bags, pillows and blankets are available on a first-come basis for a nightly fee.
 Our Camper Cabins do not offer electricity or private restrooms, but do include a lantern.

 All sites, including Camper Cabins, have a picnic table, a fire pit with metal fire grate, access to nearby water spigots, flush toilets, shower facilities, and coin-operated laundry facilities.
 Tent and RV sites also include food storage lockers.
+A phone is available in the lodge lobby for public use 24 hours per day.

 ADA Access: The campsites and roads are well-compacted gravel and mostly level, with a gently sloping incline/decline that may make wheelchair access more challenging.
 Restroom facilities are wheelchair-accessible with one fully accessible shower.
 Routes to the amphitheater have a gently sloping incline/decline with compacted gravel, and are somewhat uneven.

-There is no internet or cellular phone service at Headwaters Campground; the closest public wireless internet access is at Jackson Lake Lodge, a 30-minute drive away.
-Cellular coverage may be available nearby, depending on location and carrier.
-There is a campground host on-site, and a payphone located at the campground office.
 Firewood, food, and ice can be purchased at the convenience store, and camping supplies, souvenirs, and more are available in the gift shop, both located in the main lodge.
 The main lodge also offers casual dining for breakfast, lunch, and dinner at Sheffields Restaurant and Saloon.
 Please note that some facilities and services—including restaurants, activities, and retail operations—may have modifications or limitations.
 Learn More.

 Headwaters at Flagg Ranch is situated in a tranquil setting along the upper reaches of the Snake River, surrounded by meadows and conifer forests.
 The Yellowstone Plateau rises to the north, and Huckleberry Mountain to the east.